Wine-Tasting Myth Busting: Wine-Tasting is Fancy & Formal

 Tasting room at Eric Ross Winery in Glen Ellen

 From the road, this Glen Ellen tasting room looks like a 19th-century general store, with its barn-red paint, long porch, and white rocking chairs.
-Planters of old-growth grapevines hem in the front patio (set beside the parking lot), and inside the living-room-cozy space, you’ll find a bar made of wine barrels and washed concrete, rooster-themed decor, and often, owner/winemaker Eric Luss pouring his Cabernet Sauvignon, Albarino, red and white blends, and more.
+Planters of old-growth grapevines hem the patio beside the parking lot.
+Inside the cozy space, you’ll find a bar made of wine barrels, rooster-themed decor, and often, owner/winemaker Eric Luss pouring his Cabernet Sauvignon, Albarino, red and white blends, and more.

 Seamus Wines Tasting Lounge